Aikiro42/Project-45/docs/branch-changelogs/__direct_pushes__.md

 - Added the Bullet Cutter, a barrel mod for ballistic weapons that increases multishot.
 Incompatible with ballistic shotguns and other certain ballistic weapons.

 # Changes
-- Improve Electric Ammo VFX
+- Improved Electric Ammo VFX
+- Improved Energy Weapon SFX

 # New (modders)
 - add a way for passives to act on load and save state